Antique Salesman Samples

 Patent Models and Vintage Salesman Samples!!

-buy, sell, and deal in antique salesman samples, and detailed
+buy, sell, and deal in antique salesman samples, patent models and detailed

 tools & technology.

-Our 2 websites combined are one of the largest and most visible sources for
+Our 2 websites are one of the largest and most visible sources for

 information about, and actual sales of salesman samples and patent models on the internet.
 We conduct our internet sales from our